Creating subscriptions

 Subscription price overrides

-When creating a customer’s subscription to a plan where the existing plan terms need to be adjusted (e.g. because a specific amount has been negotiated differently), Orb provides the ability to override plan configuration, dynamically creating a new plan.
-This provides the benefit that the new plan does not need to be constructed from scratch, and can inherit the defaults from a base configuration.
+When creating a customer’s subscription to a plan where the existing plan terms need to be adjusted (e.g. because a specific amount has been negotiated differently), Orb provides the ability to override plan configuration.
+When creating a subscription, you may modify (override) or remove prices and adjustments from the plan, or add net new prices that did not exist on the plan.
+This allows the creation of a wide variety of custom plans using a small number of template plans, without having to construct the new plans from scratch.
+It also makes it easy to create add-ons to existing plans and subscriptions.